cryptomeme/simpleapi/DEPLOY.md

-# Deployment instructions
+# Deployment Overview

 Our dev deployment environment is going to be a Ubuntu 14.04 VM with Puppet.

+# Deployment instructions for Vagrant Shell provisioner

-Using the provided Vagrantfile, do a `vagrant up` and then log in with `vagrant ssh`.
+Using the provided Vagrantfile, do a `vagrant destroy` to make sure you are starting clean.
+Then run a `vagrant up --provision-with shell` and the script located at `install-api-env.sh` will be executed with `sudo` privileges, installing the necessary packages, and starting up the service.

-Once in your Vagrant box, run the following to ensure the right tools are in place:

-`sudo apt-get install -y ruby ruby-sinatra ruby-rspec ruby-rack ruby-rack-test`

-Start up the service using:

-`cd /vagrant; rackup`
+# Testing the deployment

 The provided Vagrantfile maps the host port `1404` the the Vagrant box's `9292` (the default port for Rack apps)